clankjak/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_data.rst

   This date can be changed in Studio (not recommended if your course is live).
   For more information, see :ref:`Determine Start and End Dates`.

-* **Has the course started**: Derived from the **Course Start Date** and the current date.
+* **Has the course started**: Derived from the **Course Start Date** value and the current date.

-* **Has the course ended**: Derived from the **Course End Date** and the current date.
+* **Has the course ended**: Derived from the **Course End Date** value and the current date.

 * **Number of sections**: The total number of sections created for the course.
-  All course sections are included, regardless of publication status, release date, or other settings that might affect the visibility of the sections to learners.
+  Includes all course sections, regardless of publication status, release date, or other settings that affect whether learners have access to the sections.

 * **Grade Cutoffs**: Specified in Studio when you define the cutoff for a failing grade.
 Students who earn exactly the cutoff value pass the course.